Viye: Portuguese era

 The Portuguese learned of Viye in 1755, when Domingos da Fonseca Negrão explored the area.

 By the end of the 18th century, Viye had several tributary states.
 Two distinct lists were provided, only three years apart from one another.
 The first list includes Kabanda, Kapollo, Kakiongo, Gambos, and Kitungo as tributary states.
 The second lists Guruca, Cunhaco, Trumba, and Candavita.
 The differences may indicate incorrect observations or political rearrangement.

 Along with the neighbouring kingdom of Bailundo, Viye engaged in considerable fighting with the Portuguese Empire in the 1770s, ultimately leading to the kingdoms vassalage under the Portuguese.
 King Jahulu had conflict with his brother, Kangombe, and sold him into slavery to the Portuguese.
 The Portuguese had him baptised, and when they waged war against Bailundu in 1774, they brought Kangombe with them and aided him in overthrowing his brother.
 Kangombe then engaged with conflict with Jahulu, who fled to nearby Bumba.
 Ultimately, Kangombe won, and many of Jahulu's forces were sold into slavery.
-Oral traditions provided by Serpa Pinto suggest instead that, during the reign of Jahulu, nobles travelled too Luanda with several loads of ivory and asked the local governor to free him.
+Oral traditions provided by Serpa Pinto suggest instead that, during the reign of Jahulu, nobles travelled to Luanda with several loads of ivory and asked the local governor to free him.
 The governor agreed, and they returned to Viye to depose Jahulu.

 Kangombe waged wars on his neighbours during his reign, relocating peoples into his realm and expanding his territory.
 Kangombe was succeeded by his son, Kawewe.
 Kawewe ultimately faced mass-revolts, and was killed.
 He was replaced by his brother, Moma, sometime around 1797.
 In 1785, it was reported that the kingdom of Viye had a total of 2000 guns.